squidfunk/mkdocs-material/docs/reference/meta-tags.md

 ## Usage

-Metadata is written as a series of key-value pairs at the beginning of the Markdown document, delimited by a blank line which ends the metadata context.
+Front matter is written as a series of key-value pairs at the beginning of the Markdown document, delimited by a blank line which ends the YAML context.
-Naturally, the metadata is stripped from the document before rendering the actual page content and made available to the theme.
+Naturally, front matter is stripped from the document before rendering the actual page content and made available to the theme:

-Example:

 ``` markdown
 ---